 🕰️ Time zone: The entire UK is in one time zone, Greenwich Mean Time (GMT).
 From late March to late October, the whole country moves an hour forward to British Summer Time (BST).

-🔌 Plugging in electronics: Electric sockets in the UK are unlike those in Europe or the US.
-If you are visiting from outside the UK, you will likely need this universal travel adaptor.
+🔌 Electronics: Electric sockets in the UK are unlike those in Europe or the US.
+Make sure you can power your electronics with a universal travel adaptor.

-📱 Using your smartphone: If you want to use your phone data while visiting, the easiest and cheapest solution is to purchase an e-sim for your trip.
+📱 Phone data: Check maps, send messages and utilize your phone apps while you’re in the UK.
+The easiest and cheapest solution is to buy an e-sim for your trip.

-🚊 Train booking: All major UK cities, and many other destinations in between, can be reached by train.
+🚆 Train booking: All major UK cities, and many other destinations in between, can be reached by train.
 Check train routes, ticket prices, and get your tickets directly through Trainline.

-1. Oxford University Architecture
+1. Marvel at Oxford University Architecture

 Iconic buildings like the Radcliffe Camera and Bodleian Library are stunners, and around every turn are more details that seem to be carved straight from a fairytale.

-2. Literary History in Oxford
+2. Uncover Oxford’s Literary History

 A walking tour in Oxford will uncover spots frequented by literary greats like J.R.R.
 Tolkien, C.S.
 Lewis, and Lewis Carroll.
 Bits that may just be urban myth (like spotting “Mr. Tumnus”) are also a lot of fun.

-3. Oxford’s Political Impact
+3. Learn About Oxford’s Political Impact

 Oxford University has educated more UK Prime Ministers than any other university in the country.
 Don’t miss Christ Church if you want to see the college that has educated the most PM’s within the university.

-4. Oxford’s World-class Museums and Galleries
+4. Explore Oxford’s World-class Museums and Galleries

 The Ashmolean Museum and the Museum of Natural History will immerse you in art and history to suit all interests.
 For something truly unique, don’t miss spotting the stuffed dodo inside the Museum of Natural History.

-5. Harry Potter Connections
+5. Spot Harry Potter Connections

 Many spots in Oxford were used to film the Harry Potter movies, and are just as magical in real life.
 Don’t miss the Great Hall in Christ Church College or the Bodleian Library’s Divinity School.

-6. Unique Shopping in the Covered Market
+6. Shop or Dine in the Covered Market

 Excellent for shopping or a quick meal, this market has been a feature of Oxford since the 1770s.
 Be sure to stop into Alice’s Shop, said to have inspired Lewis Carroll’s Through the Looking Glass.

-7. Having a Pint in Historic Pubs
+7. Have a Pint in a Historic Pub

 Some of Oxford’s pubs date back centuries, and have the tales to prove it.
 Find your way to Turf Tavern, a 12th century pub that was a regular rest spot for Harry Potter cast and crew while they were filming nearby.